David-Vandensteen/neocore/README.md

 In the emulator, use joypad right and left to change audio track
 See projects\CDDA\project.xml for set the audio file

-## DATlib GFX asset build doc... (todo)
+## DATlib assets (in progress)
-how to build your own gfx...
+For making your own graphics, see the DATlib ref available here: (after install)
+%appdata%\neocore\neodev-sdk\DATlib-LibraryReference.pdf

+DATlib Framer tool is available here:
+%appdata%\neocore\neodev-sdk\m68k\bin\Framer.exe

+The Animator tool is available here:
+%appdata%\neocore\neodev-sdk\m68k\bin\Animator.exe

 ## SoundFX ... (todo)